 I ended up losing about 10 minutes or more of my time and had to rush through the end of the session where there was the “meat” of the tips and tricks on configuration.
 That was a bummer.
 I hope the attendees can glean enough information from the slides that it will make sense afterwards.
 What it also taught me was I had too much content for the time allowed if there was going to be many questions, and there were a ton of questions!

 After the session, I had 8 to 10 people lining up with questions for me and we ended up moving out of the room to a quiet corner, and I spent another hour outside there answering questions from the group.
 It was incredible!
 There is definitely lots of users wanting Fixed Assets module information!

 GPUG Medic Station

-Fortunately, I didn’t have a session immediately after my Fixed Assets session but once that hour answering questions was done, I was supposed to spend an hour on the GPUG Medic station.
+Fortunately, I didn’t have a session immediately after my Fixed Assets session but once that hour answering questions was done, I was supposed to spend an hour at the GPUG Medic station.
 For those that don’t know what that is, it’s a spot where MVPs, Microsoft or other GP volunteers will hang out and users can come up with their specific GP questions to get answered.
 Free consulting basically… it’s a great idea and a lot of users get good help with their own stuff while they are onsite at the conference.